De architectura: Printed editions

 Translations into Italian were in circulation by the 1520s, the first in print being the translation with new illustrations by Cesare Cesariano, a Milanese friend of the architect Bramante, printed in Como in 1521.
 It was rapidly translated into other European languages – the first French version was published in 1547 – and the first German version followed in 1548.
 The first Spanish translation was published in 1582 by Miguel de Urrea and Juan Gracian.
 The most authoritative and influential edition was publicized in French in 1673 by Claude Perrault, commissioned by Jean-Baptiste Colbert in 1664.

 John Shute had drawn on the text as early as 1563 for his book The First and Chief Grounds of Architecture.
 Sir Henry Wotton's 1624 work The Elements of Architecture amounts to a heavily-influenced adaptation, while a 1692 translation was much abridged.
 English-speakers had to wait until 1771 for a full translation of the first five volumes and 1791 for the whole thing.
 Thanks to the art of printing, Vitruvius's work had become a popular subject of hermeneutics, with highly detailed and interpretive illustrations, and became widely dispersed.

+Of the many later editions, the 1914 Ten Books on Architecture translated by Morris H. Morgan, Ph.D, LL.D.
+Late Professor of Classical Philology in Harvard University, is fully available at Project Gutenberg, and from the Internet Archive.